Razorback (film): Production

 Razorback was directed by Russell Mulcahy and mostly shot in Broken Hill, New South Wales.
 Director of photography Dean Semler was hired on the strength of his work in Mad Max 2.
 Some commentators have written that the film may have been inspired by the 1980 death of Azaria Chamberlain, whose mother was accused of murder after a dingo snatched the infant.

 The razorback boar was an animatronic.
-Effects man Bob McCarron designed a total of six boars for the film, one of them designed to ram vehicles.
+Effects artist Bob McCarron designed a total of six boars for the film, one of which was designed to ram vehicles.
 The shoot used one of the first batches of a new fast film stock developed by Kodak, which resulted in quite high-resolution shots.
-Mulcahy originally considered Jeff Bridges for the role of Carl, but producer Hal McElroy considered he had too little international appeal.
+Mulcahy originally considered Jeff Bridges for the role of Carl, but producer Hal McElroy thought he had too little international appeal.

-Although Arkie Whiteley initially signed on for a shower scene in this movie, a week before it meant to be filmed she backed out, claiming that she was not ready to do a nude scene.
-It was up to designer and make-up man Bob McCarron to convince her to change her mind.
-For this he took an unusual tactic.
-As he learned that she was determined not to appear nude, McCarron then hired a body double to appear in the nude scene.
-When next speaking to Whitely he let slip that he had seen the body double naked to make sure she was right for the shoot.
-Whitely was curious and asked what the actress was like.
-McCarron said she was fine but there was a slight cellulite problem around the hips.
-Whitley then decided that rather than be mistaken for such, she would do the nude scene herself.
+In a shower scene, Arkie Whiteley was initially supposed to be replaced by a body double, but she ended up doing it herself.